AkshatParmar/SWP/eArchive/code/demo_2/1_code/README1.txt

 Running the software
 1.)
 Clone the repo " git clone <url> " ( The url is https://github.com/AkshatParmar/SWP)
 2.)
-Open terminal in the 1_code directory.
+Open terminal in the 1_code directory of demo_2 if you want to use the final version.
     - Right click "1_code" folder and click "Open in terminal" 2.)
 Run " npm install " (Note how node_modules folder is added) 3.)
 Type " expo start " to begin testing